vivid-planet/comet/.changeset/lucky-books-thank.md

 "@comet/admin-color-picker": patch
 ---

-Add ColorPickerNoColorPreviewProps to public api
+Add `ColorPickerNoColorPreviewProps` to the public API